 How do you capture a harbour in all its beauty?
 Being the second largest natural harbour in the world brings a focus and energy that Cork Harbour has always been open to.
 The ebb and flow of the tide through the ages has carved a unique landscape of cliffs, sand and gravel beaches that expose an underlining geology of limestone and sandstone.
 Invigorating this landscape are multiple monuments from different ages, many of which the postcards in Kieran McCarthy and Dan Breen seek to capture.

 Colourful villages provide different textures and cultural landscapes in a sort of cul-de-sac environment, with roads ending at harbours and car parks near coastal cliff faces and quaysides.
 The villages are scattered around the edges of the harbour, each with their own unique history, all connecting in someway to the greatness of this harbour.
 Walking along several junctures of fields, one can get the feeling you are at the ‘edge of memory’.
 There are the ruins of old structures that the tide erodes away.

 Buy the book here:Cork Harbour Through Time can be bought in many Cork bookshops.

-West Cork Through Time (2013, Co-Written)
+West Cork Through Time (2013, Co-written, Amberley Publishing):

 This book, by Kieran McCarthy and Dan Breen, takes the reader from Bandon to Castletownbere through the changing and the non-changing face of landscapes and seascapes and provides an insight into the uniquenesses of the region.
 The necklace of towns and villages are all linked together through a striking section of Ireland’s coastline, over 320 kilometres in length, encompassing a raw coastal wilderness with expansive inlets continuously being eroded away by the Atlantic Ocean.
 With exquisite coastal scenery, add in undulating inland landscapes criss-crossed by mountains, hill, streams and rivers, imposing old world air villages and the visitor finds a discovery at every bend of the road.

 This book marks the 75th anniversary of the dedication of the building.
 The book aims to recover and provide a cross section of voices and personal memories of the most remembered aspects of Ballinlough parish over the past decades.
 The church represents one of the multiple threads of community life of the area.
 At its dedication ceremony on Sunday 11 September 1938, the orator of the sermon, Fr Kieran OFM Cap, spoke at length about the building belonging to the people and the people belonging to the church.

 Over 100 people were interviewed and worked with in order to produce a very personal book on the story of life within Ballinlough parish.
 People speak at length in this book about their faith, their personal connection to Ballinlough and its sense of place and how they link to it.

-Cork City Through Time (Co-written, 2012)
+Cork City Through Time (2012, Co-written, Amberley Publishing):

 A postcard book contrasting then and now; As a port town, Cork was and still is strongly connected to the outside world – the international and small city ambitious in its ventures linking to a world of adventure and exploration.
 The city’s hills and troughs have created different perches for some of the city’s elaborate structures to stand on and for photographers to capture the city’s urban space.
 The buildings and streets shown in the pictures give one access to the imagination and efforts of the people.
 The photographs within this book are key to understanding the human experience, sense of place and pride in the city, one hundred years ago.
 Views of streets, public spaces, churches, the docks, and an international exhibition all show the energy and drive of a city, the legacies of which still linger on the southern capital of Ireland.